rust-diplomat/diplomat/example/cpp/docs/source/locale_ffi.rst

 ``locale::ffi``
 ===============

-.. cpp:class:: ICU4XLocale
+.. cpp:class:: Locale

-    An ICU4X Locale, capable of representing strings like ``"en-US"``.
+    An  Locale, capable of representing strings like ``"en-US"``.

     See the `Rust documentation for Locale <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html>`__ for more information.

-    .. cpp:function:: static ICU4XLocale new_(const std::string_view name)
+    .. cpp:function:: static Locale new_(const std::string_view name)

-        Construct an :cpp:class:`ICU4XLocale` from a locale identifier represented as a string.
+        Construct an :cpp:class:`Locale` from a locale identifier represented as a string.